awhfahim/DevForum/README.md

 2. Install .NET 7.0 SDK: You can download it from the official .NET download page.
 3. Install Docker (optional): If you plan to use Docker for running the application, you can download it from the official Docker download page.
 4. Install AWS CLI (optional): If you plan to use AWS services, you can download it from the official AWS CLI download page.
 5. Set up the prerequisites: You need to set up the prerequisites mentioned in the README file.
 This includes obtaining Google reCAPTCHA API keys, setting up an SMTP server for email services, setting up a SQL Server for stored procedures, and installing NUnit for unit testing.

+For more details, you can view the complete code [here](https://github.com/awhfahim/DevForum/tree/main/src/StackOverflow).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Contact

+If you have any questions, feel free to open an issue or contact me here fahimhasan314@gmail.com.

+---

+Developed by Abu Wabaidar Hasan Fahim.

+---

-6. Restore the dependencies: Navigate to the project directory and run dotnet restore to restore the dependencies of the project.
+7. Restore the dependencies: Navigate to the project directory and run dotnet restore to restore the dependencies of the project.
-7. Build the project: Run dotnet build to build the project.
+8. Build the project: Run dotnet build to build the project.
-8. Run the project: Run dotnet run to start the project.
+9. Run the project: Run dotnet run to start the project.
-9. Build the Docker image: Run docker-compose build to build the Docker images for the services defined in the docker-compose.yml file.
+10. Build the Docker image: Run docker-compose build to build the Docker images for the services defined in the docker-compose.yml file.
-10. Run the Docker containers: Run docker-compose up to start the Docker containers.
+11. Run the Docker containers: Run docker-compose up to start the Docker containers.